BOAT ACCIDENT INJURY INSURANCE MN LAW

-ST. PAUL, MN – Today at the State Capitol, Republican and Democratic parties came together to address a critical-yet- little-known loophole in umbrella and boat insurance policies that impact Minnesota families.
+ST. PAUL, MN – Today at the State Capitol, Republicans and Democrats came together to address a critical-yet- little-known loophole in umbrella and boat insurance policies that impact Minnesota families.
 This loophole is called a ‘family exclusion.’
 The exclusion is found in the fine print of most boat insurance policies sold to Minnesotans.
-It means that the boat owner’s family, children and other resident relatives are excluded and eliminated from the insurance policy.
+It means that the boat owner’s family, children, and other resident relatives are excluded from the insurance policy.
 Unfortunately, this results in denied resources for deserving injury victims.

 For example, the case of Courtney Godfrey.
 She was enjoying a warm fall day on her family’s boat on Christmas Lake when she was tossed into the water and the boat’s propeller severed her foot.
 Recovering from her tragic injuries has been challenging.
 Unfortunately, it was made more challenging when her family discovered she was excluded from their umbrella and boat insurance policies.
 They were also surprised to learn that this is common in Minnesota.

 “I have already been impacted by this loophole and unfair exclusion,” said Godfrey.
 “I want to ensure that no other Minnesota family has to find out the hard way that the coverage they faithfully paid into for all these years doesn’t protect the ones who are on their boat the most.”

 On Monday, March 19, a bipartisan group of legislators introduced a bill called the Minnesota Family Protection Act.
-This new law will close this loophole by prohibiting ‘family exclusions’ in boat and umbrella policies.
+This new law will close this loophole.
+It prohibits ‘family exclusions’ in boat and umbrella policies.
 The bill mirrors language already included in a statute covering Minnesota family members in automobiles; a law that has been in place since 1974.

 “The Minnesota Family Protection Act will fill the ‘blank space’ in our insurance laws,” declared Senator Paul Anderson R-District 44.
-“Tragic accidents on Minnesota lakes are infrequent; yet when tragedy strikes, we need to make sure that our families are protected.
+“Tragic accidents on Minnesota lakes are infrequent.
+However, when tragedy strikes, we need to make sure that our families are protected.
 In Minnesota – the Land of 10,000 Lakes – there are more than 800,000 registered boats.
 Our families and children should be included and protected in our boat insurance policies.”